avito-tech/avito-android/docs/content/posts/open-source-introduction.md

 The popularity of an open source project also increases the likelihood that you will be paid attention to.
 When an issue in a library has many stars and users, this increases the pressure, and the issue becomes more difficult to ignore.
-Achieving this without open source is more challenging — the apps has to be super popular, or one should make oneself known.
+Achieving this without open source is more challenging — the app has to be super popular, or one should make oneself known.

 ### PR and personal motivation